 Christy McShea Christy McShea grew up near Pittsburgh, Pennsylvania and moved to Vermont in 2011 to attend Vermont Law School.
-She currently holds her Juris Doctor degree.
+She currently practices law at the Vermont Land Trust.
 During high school, Christy played as a Varsity player for Franklin Regional and her team won the Section Championship in 2003 and 2004.
 Christy also played for the PA West Olympic Development Program and Beadling Soccer Club, a club team which won the PA West State Championship all four years that she played for them.
 After high school, she went on to play Division III soccer at Allegheny College and earned a spot on the NCAC All-Conference Second Team.
 She served as a captain during here senior year at Allegheny.
 She has never lost her love for the game and has enjoyed her transition from player to coach.
 While in Vermont, Christy served as head coach at South Royalton High School in 2015, as Assistant Coach at Montpelier High School since 2016, and is the Vice President of Women's Soccer for the Vermont State Soccer Association.